zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ### End of F5 / NGINX Required Configuration Code ###
 ```

-The above NGINX `server` configuration can be saved as a file into the `http` context location for your NGINX plus installation, typically `/etc/nginx/conf.d`.
-You would need to modify the configuration base on your NGINX Instance Manager installation:
+The above NGINX `server` configuration can be saved as a file into the `http` context location of your NGINX Plus installation, typically `/etc/nginx/conf.d`.
+You must modify the configuration to suit your NGINX Instance Manager installation:

-1. The `receiver` block must be updated with your `NMS_FQDN`.
-If you use a private DNS name, uncomment and update the `resolver` to your [DNS resolver](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#resolver).
+1. The `NMS_FQDN` variable in the `upstream receiver` block must be updated to reflect your NGINX Instance Manager hostname or IP address.
+If using a private DNS, uncomment and update the `resolver` to reflect your [DNS IP Address](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#resolver).
-1. If your NGINX Instance Manager server is set up to require an SSL client certificate, the `map` block for `CERT` and `KEY` must be updated with the location of the SSL certificate and key that are known to the NGINX Instance Manager server.
+1. If your NGINX Instance Manager server is configured to require a client SSL certificate, the `map CERT` and `map KEY` blocks must be updated with the location of the SSL certificate and key that are known to the NGINX Instance Manager server.
 See [Securing HTTP Traffic to Upstream Servers]({{< relref "nginx/admin-guide/security-controls/securing-http-traffic-upstream" >}}) for more information.
-We recommend requiring an SSL client certificate for communication that is external to the NGINX Instance Manager server.
+We recommend using client SSL certificates for all communications external to the NGINX Instance Manager server.
+1. If you are using NGINX App Protect on this instance, you must update `nap=inactive` to `nap=active` in the `location @ngx_usage_https` block.
 1. Additionally, you can set up an access limit to the `/api/nginx-usage` location of your NGINX Instance Manager server based on client network address.
 See [Module ngx_http_access_module](http://nginx.org/en/docs/http/ngx_http_access_module.html) for more information.

-{{<warning>}}If you later install and register `nginx_agent` for your NGINX Plus instances, you should remove the added NGINX Plus instance counting configuration from the NGINX instance where the `nginx_agent` is running.
+{{<warning>}}If you later install and register NGINX Agent for your NGINX Plus instances, you should remove the above NGINX Plus configuration from the NGINX instance where NGINX Agent is running.
 Otherwise, your NGINX Plus instance may be counted multiple times.{{</warning>}}

 ---